Laindon railway station: The privatisation era (1994-2025)

-Design

-The main ticket office is located on Station Approach.
-It has two serving positions.
-A second smaller ticket office is located at the bottom of the stairs that lead to two of the platforms, though this is open only on weekdays.

-The station has three platforms.
-Platforms 1 and 2 are the two faces of an island platform, accessed via a footbridge from outside the main ticket office.
-Platform 1 is the London-bound platform and Platform 2 is a reversing platform which can be used to terminate trains from either direction.
-AT times of disruption this can be used as a loop platform if required.
-Platform 3 is the -bound platform, reached from Station Approach via the main ticket office.

-Services and other operations
+Operations

 Historic Services

-Services started to Laindon when the station and line opened but were not particularly good.
-The Tilbury route was still considered the busieset and a small number of services were diverted via Laindon.
+Services started to Laindon when the station and line opened, but were not particularly good.
+The Tilbury route was still considered the busiest, and a small number of services were diverted via Laindon.
 As time went by and the area was developed so services improved.
-In December 1895 the Bradshaw's timetable guide shows seven down trains the last of which will only stop if the guard is informed.
+In December 1895, the Bradshaw's timetable guide shows seven down trains, the last of which will only stop if the guard is informed.
 There were seven up trains.
-On Sunday there were three up trains and four down services the last being a request stop.
+On Sunday there were three up trains and four down services, the last being a request stop.

-By the July 1922 edition of Bradshaws Railway Guide the timetable (the last operated by the Midand Railway) services had considerably improved and 17 weekday trains called with four fewer on Saturday.
+By the July 1922 edition of Bradshaw's Railway Guide, the timetable (the last operated by the Midland Railway) services had considerably improved and 17 weekday trains called with four fewer on Saturday.

-In 1961 the last steam operated services from Fenchurch Street to Laindon took 50 minutes in the off-peak and there were two per hour.
+In 1961, the last steam operated services from Fenchurch Street to Laindon took 50 minutes in the off-peak and there were two per hour.

 The June 1962 off-peak service saw Laindon served by two trains per hour and taking 35 minutes to/from Fenchurch Street.
 Additional services ran in the morning peaks.
 All these services were operated by electric trains.

-Modern services

-Laindon is served by c2c trains westbound to in the City of London and eastbound to in eastern Essex.

-As of the June 2024 timetable the typical Monday to Friday off-peak service is: